 Not only is Ham sweet and salty, when you include the rest of the side dishes, you have a lot to contend with.
 Rosé with its acidity and slight sweetness will do wonders.
 Again this wine will complement any sweetness in the Ham or side dishes, plus it will come off as refreshing.

 If it’s a brunch, Rosé will stand up just fine against any other side dishes that might include Eggs Benedict, Salmon, Pancakes, Hash Browns and French Toast.
 If you’re dining at night, you’ll find Rosé going well with Turkey, Sweet Potatoes, Light Salads, and Lamb.
+This makes Rosé perfect for any special occasions you might be having like Easter, Thanksgiving or Christmas.

-Irish Stout and Ham
+Irish Stout and Baked Ham

 An Irish Stout is a beautiful match with Ham.
 The dry finish of the beer draws out the saltiness of the meat and elevates the juicy flavours you love.
 The more intense the Ham flavours, the better the pairing!

-Beaujolais-Villages and Ham Sandwiches
+Beaujolais-Villages Wine and Ham Sandwiches Pairing

 If you’ve cooked up a Ham, you’ve undoubtedly have leftovers remaining for the next week.
 Western Sandwiches, Split Pea and Ham Soup, and Ham Sandwiches are some delicious meals you have to look forward to.